34lumo/Amazon-Pokedex-/README.md

-# 🧬 Amazon Pokédex – Fullstack Serverless Pokémon App
+#  Amazon Pokédex – Fullstack Serverless Pokémon App

 Welcome to **Amazon Pokédex**, a fullstack web application built from scratch using modern web technologies and AWS serverless services.
+This project was developed in the University Engagement Program by Amazon.

 ---